-The investigative process is initiated when one of the Title IX Coordinators receives a complaint or a report of a violation of this policy.
-One or more of the College's Civil Rights Investigators will conduct an initial assessment of the complaint/report to determine the next steps.
+The investigative process is initiated when the Title IX Coordinator receives a complaint or a report of a violation of this policy.
+The Title IX Coordinator and/or one or more of the College's Civil Rights Investigators will conduct an initial assessment of the complaint/report to determine the next steps.
 Following the initial assessment, one or more of the following actions will be taken:

-- If it is determined that the complaint/report, even if substantiated, is outside the scope of this policy or would not rise to the level of a policy violation, the complaint/report may be dismissed or addressed pursuant to another policy (if applicable), or referred to another office or College official for appropriate review and resolution. - If it is determined that the complaint/report, if substantiated, would constitute a violation of this policy, the appropriate interim measures will be determined and a formal investigation will be initiated.
+• If it is determined that the complaint/report, even if substantiated, is outside the scope of this policy or would not rise to the level of a policy violation, the complaint/report may be dismissed or addressed pursuant to another policy (if applicable), or referred to another office or College official for appropriate review and resolution.

+If it is determined that the complaint/report, if substantiated, would constitute a violation of this policy, the appropriate interim measures will be determined and a formal investigation will be initiated.